The Local Lifting Property, Property FD, and stability of approximate representations: Property FD

 \subsection{Free products}

 An important permanence property for property RFD is that it passes to free products \cite[Theorem 3.2]{Exel:1992aa}.
-In this subsection, we prove the same fact for property FD, inspired by the work of Exel-Loring in \cite{Exel:1992aa}.
+In this subsection, we prove the same fact for property FD, inspired by the work of Exel--Loring in \cite{Exel:1992aa}.
 In fact, we prove a relative version of the result.

 \begin{theorem} Let $\Gamma_1$ and $\Gamma_2$ be groups, and let $\Lambda$ be a group acting on both $\Gamma_1$ and $\Gamma_2$ by automorphisms.
 Let $\Lambda$ act on the free product $\Gamma_1\Asterisk\Gamma_2$ via the induced action.
 Then if $\Gamma_1$ and $\Gamma_2$ both have FD relative to $\Lambda$, so does $\Gamma_1\Asterisk\Gamma_2$. \end{theorem}